hypothesis/lms/README.markdown

     cd lms

-### Run the services with Docker Compose

-Start the services that the LMS app requires using Docker Compose:

-    make services

 ### Create the development data and settings

 Create the database contents and environment variable settings needed to get lms